CurveDocs/curve-resources/docs/crv-token/staking-your-crv.md

 [Boosting your CRV Rewards](/reward-gauges/boosting-your-crv-rewards)

-Video about Staking $CRV: https://www.youtube.com/watch?v=8GAI1lopEdU
+Video about how to stake $CRV: https://www.youtube.com/watch?v=8GAI1lopEdU

 ## Locking your $CRV